thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 - Create a new service called _pizza-delivery_ which is responsible for... delivering the pizza :).
 - Send the events containing the state of the order to the new Dapr component, a pub/sub message broker.
-- Update _pizza-kitchen_ and _pizza-store_ to publish events to the Pub/Sub using the Dapr SDK.
+- Update _pizza-kitchen_ and _pizza-storefront_ to publish events to the Pub/Sub using the Dapr SDK.
-- Create a _subscription_ definition route in the _pizza-store_ to save all the state events to the state store.
+- Create a _subscription_ definition route in the _pizza-storefront_ to save all the state events to the state store.

 <img src="../../imgs/challenge-3.png" width=75%>